POLES AND CLIMBERS

 by Dr. Lawrence Wilson

-© March 2017, L.D.
+© July 2018, L.D.
 Wilson Consultants, Inc.

-In general, the energy centers on a man spin in the reverse direction and in the opposite in-and-out direction than those of a woman.
-This gives rise to some sexual and other common traits of men and women.
+To understand this article, one needs to know there are seven physical energy centers of a human being.
+In general, the energy centers on a man spin in the opposite in-and-out direction from those of a woman.
+This is associated with some differences between men and women.
 Understanding this and using the information to advantage is the subject of this article.
-Let us begin by discussing the lower seven or physical energy centers.

 II.
-THE LOWER SEVEN ENERGY CENTERS OR CHAKRAS
+THE LOWER SEVEN ENERGY CENTERS

-To summarize, mature men are steady, somewhat inflexible (which is good), sturdy, steadfast, uncompromising on principle, willing to express themselves, and possess some personal power, which is not exactly the same as having big muscles or a lot of money.
+To summarize, mature men are steady, somewhat inflexible (which is good), sturdy, steadfast, uncompromising on principle, willing to express themselves, and possess some personal power, which is not the same as having big muscles or a lot of money.
 It is more about who they are and what they believe in.